TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 8/Romans 8.28.md

 ---

-And we know that to them that love God all things work together for good, [even] to them that are called according to [his] purpose.
+We know that all things work together for good for those who love God, to those who are called according to his purpose.